SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 * Import Duplicate Ticket Finder Java application in your Eclipse IDE.
 * Build and Deploy Duplicate Ticket Finder Java application on SAP Cloud Platform Extension Account.
-* Configure SAP Hybris Cloud for Customer OData API access, using a technical user.
+* Configure SAP Cloud for Customer OData API access, using a technical user.
-* Configure OData Event Notification in SAP Hybris Cloud for Customer for creating tickets.
+* Configure OData Event Notification in SAP Cloud for Customer for creating tickets.
-* Create and configure Web Service Mashups in SAP Hybris Cloud for Customer for your application.
+* Create and configure Web Service Mashups in SAP Cloud for Customer for your application.
-* Create and configure HTML Mashup Interface in SAP Hybris Cloud for Customer for your application.
+* Create and configure HTML Mashup Interface in SAP Cloud for Customer for your application.
-* Embed the application interface in SAP Hybris Cloud for Customer UI.
+* Embed the application interface in SAP Cloud for Customer UI.

 ## Get the Source Code and Build the Project